About Scot R. Stone

 the world of Elvana.
 Most fans tell Stone they can't decide which character they love the most.

 Book 3, The Hollows of Candlewick, was released on August 21, 2007.
-Reviews trickled
+Reviews trickled in,

-the ability to leave subtle clues foreshadowing a major event without revealing what that event's
+ability to leave subtle clues foreshadowing a major event without revealing what that event's

 going to be.
 This book will also mark a major turning point in the fight for the snowtears."